 ‘Would you like to see it?’ she said, blinking.

-Continue reading Leefdale here by clicking the Look Inside feature.
+You can continue reading Leefdale here if you click the Look Inside feature.

 Here’s a comment from a reader to finish off with: